MS in Electrical Engineering (MSEE) includes the following specializations or major areas:

 Application and admission

-At CIIT the admissions into graduate progams are offered on merit. the merit is determines on the basis of the academic record, GRE/NTS-GAT score and interview.
+At CUI the admissions into graduate programs are offered on merit.
+The merit is determined on the basis of the academic record, GRE/NTS-GAT score and interview.

 General Eligibility Criteria

 A 16 years degree in the relevant field from an accredited educational institution, with minimum First Division (Annual System) or CGPA 2.5/4.0 (Semester system) and no third division (Annual System) or ‘D’ grade (Semester system throughout the academic career.